Qudit Clauser-Horne-Shimony-Holt Inequality and Nonlocality from Wigner Negativity: Preliminaries

-which straightforwardly extends to any number of qudits, in particular $\chi_{u,v} [\rho] = \tr (\rho \,T_{-u} \otimes T_{-v})$ if $\rho$ is a two-qudit state.
-The discrete Fourier transform of the characteristic function is Gross's Wigner function, a quasi-probability distribution that is real-valued and normalized, but can have negative values~\cite{Gross2006}.
-Writing $u = (u_x,u_z) \in \fld^2$ and using the symplectic form $[u,v] := u_z v_x - u_x v_z$, it is
+The discrete Fourier transform of the characteristic function yields Gross's Wigner function~\cite{Gross2006}, a real-valued, normalized quasi-probability distribution that may take negative values.
+Writing $u=(u_x,u_z)\in\fld^2$ and using the symplectic form $[u,v]:=u_z v_x-u_x v_z$, we have